 You can access the regular Google Images page at images.google.com.
 After entering a search term, selecting Tools gives you five ways to filter the results.
 You can also use more than one Google Images search filter simultaneously.
 This method works particularly well when you are doing a reverse image search and want to filter the results.

 Selecting Size lets you choose how big the images from the results should be.
 If you’re looking for really small photos, you might pick Icon or Medium.
 High-resolution photo searching can be done by selecting Large.
 This is particularly useful when you are looking for high-resolution images.

 The Color option when using the advanced Google Images filtering options will show you pictures where the overwhelming color is whatever you choose.
 You can pick Black and White or select a specific color.
 This is not particularly the most useful of filters but comes in handy when you want an image with a transparent background.

 FILTER BY USAGE RIGHTS

 Another way to use Google’s advanced image search tools is to find free images.
-There are several usage options you can pick from, including ‘Labeled for reuse’ and ‘Labeled for noncommercial reuse with modification’
+There are several useful options you can pick from, including ‘Labeled for reuse’ and ‘Labeled for noncommercial reuse with modification’